Little by little and bit by bit

 Little by little and bit by bit.

 Another early 2oth century song remembered by English traditional singers in the late part of the century.
-One or a number of songs by Worton David to pass into the tradition.
+One or a number of songs by Worton David and William Hargreaves to pass into the tradition.
 First published in London in 1907, and sung in British music halls by Sam Mayo, the song was later adapted for American audiences as part of an unsuccessful 1916 Broadway Musical called “Go to it!”.

 At the moment I haven’t been able to put my hands on the original lyrics, only the version adapted for American audiences.
 I suspect the version remembered by Charlie Bridger in 1984 is closer to the version sung in the British Halls, so that’s the version I’ve used here, for now at least.
 Bridger’s version appears on the CD The birds upon the tree, definitely worth checking out.